RUMgroup/R-quiz/README.md

 # R-quiz
 A fun quiz to test your R trivia knowledge.
-For answers, email RUM@Listserv.manchester.ac.uk.
+For answer sheets, email RUM@Listserv.manchester.ac.uk.